 Preheat the oven to 150C.

-For sugar syrup,add water, honey, lemon juice, sugar and cinnamon powder to a pot.
-Bring it to a boil, the reduce the heat and let it simmer for 5 minutes.
-Once its ready let it cool.
+For sugar syrup,add water, honey, lemon juice, sugar and cinnamon powder in a pot.
+Boil it for 15-20 minutes until thicker the syrup.
+Once its ready, let it cool.

 Add cinnamon, cardamom, nutmeg, clove and sugar to the chopped nuts and mix together, and set aside.